 “I’m a cancer survivor myself and if this had been offered to me when I was going through treatment, I would have really appreciated it,” he said.

 The CCRI Oncology Massage program was established by Associate Professor Regina Cobb, director of the college’s Therapeutic Massage program.
-An experienced massage therapist herself, she participated in an oncology massage program at Boston Medical Center in 2011 and decided to create a similar program through CCRI's Center for Workforce and Community Education.
+An experienced massage therapist herself, she participated in an oncology massage program at Boston Medical Center in 2011 and decided to create a similar program through CCRI's Workforce Partnerships.

 She worked for 15 months to turn her vision into a 40-hour oncology certificate program for massage therapists in New England.
 As lead instructor, Cobb has certified 12 interns in this pilot program.